PelionIoT/meta-mbl/walkthrough.md

 ```
 cd ~/mbl
 mkdir mbl-unstable && cd mbl-unstable
-repo init -u git@github.com/armmbed/mbl-manifest.git -b jh-unstable -m private.xml
+repo init -u ssh://git@github.com/armmbed/mbl-manifest.git -b jh-unstable -m private.xml
 repo sync
 ```

 ## <a name="set-up-build-env"></a> 6.
 Set up the build environment
-To setup the building environment for Warp7, use the following command to source the environment setup script with the MACHINE an DISTRO variable defined:
+To setup the building environment for Warp7, use the following command to source the environment setup script with the MACHINE and DISTRO variables defined.
 ```
 MACHINE=imx7s-warp-mbl DISTRO=mbl . setup_environment
 ```

 The following table lists the {MACHINE, DISTRO} values for the Mbed Linux supported devices.
 Use the appropriate values for the device of interest.

 | Device         | MACHINE          | DISTRO     |